These roles support the governance and operation of the Association. These roles are often appointed by the NODA president.

 ➢ TIME COMMITMENT

-Program committee members require a commitment through the end of the Spring Learning Conference.
+Conference committee members require a commitment through the end of the Spring Learning Conference.
 During the course of the appointment, program committee members should anticipate an average of 5-10 hours of Association-related calls and project work per month, in addition to attending in-person and virtual meetings.
 Time commitments ramp up significantly the months prior to the conference.

 ➢ COMMUNICATION & REPRESENTATION